PlanetHunt/nasaeol/README.md

 - Writing test-case
 - System-wide Configuration
 - Removing Duplicate codes (It exists)
-- Replacing BeutifulSoup with lxml for the whole code.
+- Replacing BeautifulSoup with lxml for the whole code.
 - Better logging
 - regex for pywikibot Uploader